 Why Do We Need to Substitute Ingredients?

-If you have heart issues and eat high fat or high sodium often, then you’ve likely been told at some point in time by your physician to make some changes in your dietary habits.
+If you have heart issues and eat high fat or high sodium foods often, then you’ve likely been told by your physician to make some changes in your dietary habits.
 Using recipe substitutions when cooking is a great way to add nutrients to recipes and eliminate the things your heart does not need.

-Small changes can lead to big results when it comes to heart benefits.
-I explain 5 common recipe substitutions below along with a brief explanation of how each substitution may help prevent heart disease.
+Small changes can lead to big results when it comes to heart health benefits.
+Let me help explain 5 common recipe substitutions below along with a brief explanation of how each substitution may help prevent heart disease.
 I hope you enjoy learning why these are all great substitutions to make and get inspired to try some of these soon!

 5 Common Recipe Substitutions